 This provision forms an intrinsic part of the structure of incentives and disincentives envisaged under the law.
 Unlike the provision of penalty which can be imposed only for specific violations prescribed in the law, the power to award compensation is more wide ranging.
 Wherever the IC is of the opinion that the information seeker has suffered any loss or detriment due to any violation of the law, it may award compensation, which is to be paid by the public authority.

 6.2 Compensation awarded

 The assessment found that ICs rarely used their power to award compensation.
-Of the 22 commissions that provided information, only 14 awarded any compensation to information seekers during the period under review (see Table 9).
+Of the 25 commissions that provided information, only 17 awarded any compensation (see Table 9).